iteria-app/lowcode/babel-config.md

 ## Babel configuration

-If your project contains babel dependency then you need to add "@babel/plugin-transform-react-jsx-source to the project":
+If your react project is not classic CRA (Create React App) make sure to add "@babel/plugin-transform-react-jsx-source to the project":

 `npm install --save-dev @babel/plugin-transform-react-jsx-source`